They Don’t Pay Me to Worry, Thomas Roach

 Timecards record the hourly work done by workers in paid institutions.
 In many ways they are obsolete today, but artists and community members were welcomed to ponder the work they do without pay.
 This included work that may be paid but was undervalued and/or underpaid.

-Over the last two years of creation and dialogue artists and community members from nine provinces and one territory contributed over one hundred and fifty time cards addressing diverse perspectives.
+Going into three years of creation and dialogue, over one hundred artists and community members from nine provinces and one territory contributed over one hundred and fifty time cards addressing diverse perspectives.
 Unpaid or underpaid work is universal, all humans do this work from laundry - to workplace overtime - to caring for an aging parent.

 From August 22 to 24th 2025, we welcomed 120 visitors to the Deer Lake Gallery in a 5 hour stretch each day.
 Including a Federal MP and board members from the Burnaby Arts Council.
 The two art making workshops were filled by 20 enthusiastic community participants each day.
 We had visitors who made special trips to visit the exhibit and some who saw our signs in the park and walked in due to interest in the topic.
 We also had the event written about in the online Georgia Straight and Stir Vancouver.